That-One-Nerd/ComputerStudiesProjects/README.md

     - I made a few default strategies (draw until 17, simple card counting, simple probabilities).
     - No additional libraries were used.
     - It has two custom-rendered graphs on the console display.
 I haven't figured out how to use XTerm yet, so I'm generating individual characters.
+- BonusTicTacToe/
+    - Plays tic-tac-toe.
+I made the game in Windows Forms.
+    - The game allows for customization for the board size (rows/columns), number of players (up to 8), amount needed in a row to win, and amount of wins needed to finish the game.
+    - Nice colors and sprites for each player.
+Scales seamlessly with a higher DPI.
+    - The only component used is the menu component.
+The board and sprites are rendered myself with OnPaint.